 - If the chief executive is not in attendance, the board chair should inform the chief executive soon after of any specific conclusions or recommendations that surfaced during the meeting.

 - Keep a written record of the proceedings.
 It is advisable to keep a written record of all executive session proceedings.
 While detailed minutes are often not necessary, the record should include the date, time, and place of the meeting, names of those people present, any actions taken, and any abstentions from voting if voting took place.
 These minutes are confidential and should be distributed to only those who were present in the session.
+The final decision must be reflected in the board minutes.

 Please note: Those organizations that must follow sunshine/open meeting laws should verify their state statutes concerning executive sessions.